lishuyuu/TRACE_ICASSP2027/docs/ADAPTATIONS.md

 For the no-ordering path, remove the target-order constraint from supervision, planner parameterization, and global relaxation.
 For target-local control, restrict the acoustic control to the requested word.
-The target-relative-contrast and context-centering variant identifiers are connected through explicitly supplied variant bindings.
+The target-relative-contrast and  group-centering variant identifiers are connected through explicitly supplied variant bindings.